peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 ### Label only example

-Currently, even if there is only a caption, it affects the preview and HTML output.
+Currently, even if there is only a caption paragraph, it affects the preview and HTML output.

 ```md
 Figure 1.
 A caption.